 *NOTE* Webinars will be recorded and posted to the Tribal Home Visiting website.

-The Tribal Maternal, Infant, and Early Childhood Home Visiting (Tribal MIECHV) program provides grants to tribal organizations to develop, implement, and evaluate home visiting programs in American Indian and Alaska Native communities.
-The Tribal MIECHV program is funded by a 3 percent set-aside from the larger MIECHV program.
-Tribal MIECHV grants are awarded to Indian tribes, consortia of tribes, tribal organizations, and urban Indian organizations.
+The Tribal Maternal, Infant, and Early Childhood Home Visiting program provides grants to tribal organizations to develop, implement, and evaluate home visiting programs in American Indian and Alaska Native communities.
+The Tribal Home Visiting program is funded by a 3 percent set-aside from the larger Federal Home Visiting (MIECHV) program.
+Tribal Home Visiting grants are awarded to Indian tribes, consortia of tribes, tribal organizations, and urban Indian organizations.

 In the above video, families and parent educators from the Native American Community Health Center, Inc. in Phoenix, Arizona speak about their experiences with home visiting as part of the Tribal Home Visiting Program.

 This article, “Nourishing Native American Community Five Days a Week” provides first-hand experiences of staff from the Strong Families Tribal Home Visiting Project, a home visiting program that supports families by connecting them to services, while also providing tools for nourishing community and family health, teaching life skills, and developing parenting knowledge and engagement.